MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-setup.md

     - **Inventory summary** – This feature provides an inventory summary for products together with all dimensions.
 For information about how to enable and set up this feature, see [Inventory summary](inventory-visibility-inventory-summary.md).
     - **Preload a streamlined on-hand query** – This feature provides an aggregated inventory summary for products by configured dimensions.
 For information about how to enable and set up this feature, see [Preload a streamlined on-hand query](inventory-visibility-preload-on-hand.md).

-1. After you finish setting up the optional features you selected, go to **Inventory Management** \> **Periodic** \> **Inventory Visibility Integration**, and enable the job.
+1. After you finish setting up the optional features you selected, go to **Inventory Management** \> **Periodic tasks** \> **Inventory Visibility Integration**, and enable the job.
 All inventory change events from Supply Chain Management will now be posted to Inventory Visibility.

 > [!NOTE]
 > When you enable the Inventory Visibility integration job, if you receive an error that states that you must update the partition schema, see the [Update partition schema to two if you get an error when enabling the Inventory Visibility integration job](#update-partition-two) section of this article for instructions.